Badagry: 1840–1900

 Badagry's location as a coastal town with links northwards to Abeokuta and Oyo made it a port of entry for emigrants from Sierra Leone and missionaries.
 Around 1837, a settled Sierra-Leonean emigrant of the Methodist faith wrote a letter requesting a catechist in Badagry.
-The Methodist already had a missionary party in the Gold Coast, and some members were sent to Badagry. this party was led by Thomas Birch Freeman and Charles DeGraft.
+The Methodists already had a missionary party in the Gold Coast, and some members were sent to Badagry.
+This party was led by Thomas Birch Freeman and Charles DeGraft.
 The Methodist missionaries first preached under an Agia tree and later erected a makeshift bamboo Church.

-In 1845, a CMS missionary party arrived in town Badagry.
-In the party were Revs, Townsend, Crowther and Gollmer, two teachers from Sierra Leone, some carpenters and wives of the party members.
-The intention of the part was to keep on moving to Abeokuta but as a result of the death of Sodeke, a chief in Abeokuta, they were delayed at Badagry.
+In 1845, a CMS missionary party arrived in Badagry.
+In the party were Revs.
+Townsend, Crowther and Gollmer, two teachers from Sierra Leone, some carpenters and wives of the party members.
+The intention of the party was to keep on moving to Abeokuta but as a result of the death of Sodeke, a chief in Abeokuta, they were delayed at Badagry.
 The party stayed in Badagry for a year and a half, building a mission house with two levels.
+Eugene Van Cooten joined the mission in 1850.

-However, Christian proselytism in the first half of the nineteenth was not successful in Badagry partly as a result of a civil between 1851- 1854 and also as a result of the Lagos becoming a colony.
+However, Christian proselytism in the first half of the nineteenth was not successful in Badagry, partly as a result of a civil war between 1851- 1854 and also as a result of Lagos becoming a British colony.
 In the years between the founding of the colony of Lagos and colony of Nigeria, Badagry lost influence to Lagos.

 In 1863, wary of French influence in Porto-Novo, colonial Lagos signed a treaty of cession with Badagry chiefs.

-The Congress of Berlin in 1884–1885, led to the displacement of the Gbe ethnolinguistic groups in the area, with especially the Badagry-Ogu/Ewe ethnic group falling under the British rule, and marginalized through being removed from the rest of the ethnoliguistic group.
+The Congress of Berlin in 1884–1885, led to the displacement of the Gbe ethnolinguistic groups in the area, with especially the Badagry-Ogu/Ewe ethnic group falling under the British rule, and marginalized through being removed from the rest of the ethnolinguistic group.